vagrawal/gsoc-progress/vagrawal/progress.md

 After a wrong attempt, I am running the model with batch normalization.
 For some reason, it is running thrice as slow for training, therefore it will take some time for the training.

 Also reproduced and fixed a version dependent bug reported by another user.

+# 24 August

+WER not decreasing with batch normalization.
+Used another code, as maybe it might be due to some bug in the implementation.